KristiyanVachev/Question-Generation/README.md

 ### Identifying answers
 My assumption was that **words from the text would be great answers for questions**.
 All I needed to do was to decide which words, or short phrases, are good enough to become answers.

-I decided to do a binary classification on each word, or named entity, from the text. [spaCy](https://spacy.io/) really helped me with the word tagging.
+I decided to do a binary classification on each word from the text. [spaCy](https://spacy.io/) really helped me with the word tagging.

 #### Feature engineering
 I pretty much needed to create the entire dataset for the binary classification.
-I extracted each non-stop word from the Wikipedia articles in the SQuAD dataset added some features on it:
+I extracted each non-stop word from the paragraphs of each question in the SQuAD dataset and added some features on it like:

  - **Part of speech**
  - Is it a **Named entity**